darokel/tempura/DEPLOYMENT.md

 #### Continous integration and deployment

-This template is configured to run CI checks with Github actions on PRs and merges to the `main` branch.
+This template is configured to run CI checks with CircleCI on PRs and merges to the `main` branch.

 By default, Render will deploy your app on every merge to the `main` branch.
-You can disable this in the Render dashboard and programotically call your app's deploy hook from a custom script if you'd like to wait for CI checks on `main`.
-There is an example [deploy script](https://github.com/darokel/tempura/blob/main/bin/deploy.sh) included in the template and a Github workflow on using it.
+You can disable this in the Render dashboard and programatically call your app's deploy hook from a custom script if you'd like to wait for CI checks on `main`.
+There is an example of how to do this in the [circleci workflow](https://github.com/darokel/tempura/blob/main/.circleci/config.yml).

+#### Security checks

+This template is configured to run security checks with [Snyk](https://snyk.io/).
+When you fork the template, you'll have to add your repo to snyk if you still want the monitoring.
 #### Preview Apps

 This repo is configured to enable PR previews with Render's [preview environments](https://render.com/docs/preview-environments).
 PRs will automatically create a high fidelity copy of your entire production environment (including databases).